syiming/testbed/docs/source/support/gcp.md

 gcloud compute instances stop transformer-tutorial --zone=us-central1-b
 ```

-After editing demo.sh, we go back to the cloud shell and execute the following command.
+After editing the demo.sh, we go back to the cloud shell and execute the following command.
 Then the program will start to run at the backend of VM.
-Then it will shut dow TPU and VM after the program is finished.
+Then it will shut down TPU and VM after the program is finished.

 ```bash
 printf 'y\n' | nohup ./demo.sh &> ~/demo.log &